 Young participants in CI's Aflatoun program in Tabaco, Philippines, invite you to sit in on a class and visit one of their microenterprise projects.

-In this video, recent Hearth Session participants from Manila, Philippines, demonstrate their favorite recipe -- Vegetables in Coconut Milk.
+In this video, health session participants from Manila, Philippines, demonstrate their favorite recipe — vegetables in coconut milk.

 Children International and Planet Water Foundation team up to bring clean, safe water to impoverished communities in the Philippines and India.

 These are some of the most serious challenges that poor Filipinos are facing right now.
 But we’ve got a solid plan for tackling these issues.
 Want to learn more about our approach and programs?

 The chances for youth to break out of poverty are grim.
 Lack of formal education holds them back — not just for lack of skills, but having the right attitude for the workplace.
 Needy kids often give up and turn to drugs or petty crime.

 Our Career Readiness program teaches teens job and life skills to help them succeed.
 The Into Employment® program connects talent with opportunity by training teens for in-demand jobs and then placing them in those jobs through agreements with local employers.
 Youth Health Corps educates teens about the dangers of drug use.More about our employment program